menu

 Demographics

-The education level of Red Hill citizens is a little higher than the average for US cities and towns: 23.25% of adults in Red Hill have at least a bachelor's degree.
+The citizens of Red Hill are slightly better educated than the national average of 21.84% for all cities and towns, with 23.25% of adults in Red Hill having a bachelor's degree or advanced degree.

 Red Hill is a somewhat ethnically-diverse borough.
 The people who call Red Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Red Hill include German, Irish, English, Italian, and Polish.